-To make local and partial minimum wage increases will in all eternity lead to inconclusive results and only keep a bunch of incompetent scientists busy with senseless debate, inconclusive empirical studies, and brain-dead blog posts.
+To make local and partial minimum wage increases will in all eternity lead to inconclusive results and only keep a bunch of incompetent economists busy with senseless debate, inconclusive empirical studies, and brain-dead blog posts.
 Partial minimum wage increases have a distributional effect: those who do not get a wage increase pay in real teams for those who get an increase if employment and output are kept constant and the expenditure ratio is ρE =1.

 #1 Keynes’ Employment Function and the Gratuitous Phillips Curve Disaster

 Related 'Economics and the Fallacy of Insufficient Abstraction' and 'The role of labor and business in a well-organized society' and 'Rethinking the Phillips curve' and 'Attention: there are THREE types of inflation' and 'S-D-E employment theory as an example of proto-scientific soapbubbling' and 'Wage rate and employment: the basics' and 'Textbooks and the mental cloning of dumb economists' and 'Minimum wage ― a fatal error in economic reasoning' and 'No doubts about wage-led growth' and 'Demand-led and wage-led growth' and 'NAIRU, wage-led growth, and Samuelson's Dyscalculia'.
-For details of the bigger picture see cross-references Employment
+For details of the big picture see cross-references Employment/Phillips Curve

 Note that the EconoSpeak admin = your sidekick Sandwichman has deleted since Jun 24 the following posts:

-The minimum wage debate: a showpiece of economists’s hereditary idiocy
+The minimum wage debate: a showpiece of economists’ hereditary idiocy